davidvontamar/ansi-term/README.md

   - 256 colors sequences.
   - 24-bit true color sequences.
 - ANSI sequences for _italic_, **bold**, underlined, blink, and faint text.
-- Resort to nearest system colors or xterm colors when no support for advanced colors is provided by the terminal.
+- Automatic conversion to the nearest 4-bit or 8-bit colors when the terminal does not support 24-bit true color.
+The algorithm is quite fast and it calculates via the RGB values and keeps a cache dictionary.
-- Turn usage for escape codes, 256 colors, and true colors imperatively.
+- Turn on/off features: escape codes, 256 colors, and true colors imperatively through the code at runtime.
+- Write/WriteLine methods with foreground and background parameters to appease the usual code bloat with imperative console formatting.

 ## Color support
 If the current terminal does not support true color, it will resort to the standard ANSI 256 color palette.